 Usually output PWR 1 Watt to 5 Watts . funny isn't it ?

-We are not strangers, just friends who have never met, 73 de Ray (Raymond)
+We are not strangers, just friends who have not yet met, 73 de Ray (Raymond)